pauldambra/pauldambra.github.io/_posts/2014-04-27-logging-in.md

 --------
 With an eye to future expansion of what authentication the site may do the choice of technology for managing login is a [Node module called PassPort](http://passportjs.org/).
 PassportJS is a flexible and modular authentication middleware foor NodeJs.

-Initially the site will only support logging in using users stored in the database but Passport once setup is easily extended to allow login via oauth, openid, twitter, facebook, and more.
+Initially the site will only support logging in using users stored in the database but Passport once setup is extendable to allow login via oauth, openid, twitter, facebook, and more.
 Passport uses Strategies to manage the login process.

 Tests
 -----